element-hq/element-x-android/.maestro/README.md

 From root dir of the project

-*Note: Since ElementX does not allow account creation nor room creation, we have to use an existing account with an existing room to run maestro test suite.
+*Note: Since Element X does not allow account creation nor room creation, we have to use an existing account with an existing room to run maestro test suite.
 So to run locally, please replace `user` and `123` with your test matrix.org account credentials, and `my room` with one of a room this account has join.
 Note that the test will send messages to this room.*

 ```shell
 maestro test \